SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Data Analysis

-\paragraph{Reasoning Depth.} We measure the reasoning depth as the number of required operations in each claim.
-Figure~\ref{fig:reasoning depth} shows the reasoning depth distribution with an average of 4.76 and a maximum depth of 11.
-The claims are classified into shallow (1--2 reasoning steps) and deep (3 or more steps) categories.
-Most of the claims (86\%) fall into the deep claims category, as shown in Figure~\ref{fig:reasoning depth}.
-This showcases the reasoning difficulty in \dataset.
+We further measure the \textit{reasoning depth} (the number of required reasoning steps) for each claim and show the reasoning depth distribution in Figure~\ref{fig:reasoning depth}.
+We find that the analyzed claims have an average depth of 4.76 and a maximum depth of 11.
+Moreover, 86\% of the claims requiring 3 or more reasoning steps, which demonstrates the complexity of reasoning in \dataset.

 \paragraph{Reasoning Graph.}